Quasilinear tropical compactifications: Applications

 \begin{proof} Immediate from \cref{thm:Y_quasilinear,cor:qlin_schon,thm:qlin_chow}.
 (For the last sentence, note that both $\oY(E_6)$ and $\wY(E_6)$ are tropical compactifications by \cite{hackingStablePairTropical2009}.) \end{proof}

 \begin{remark} \begin{enumerate} \item The intersection theory of $\oY(E_6)$ has previously been studied by Colombo and van Geemen \cite{colomboChowGroupModuli2004}.
 The above result goes a step further, by allowing one to write down an explicit presentation for the Chow ring of $\oY(E_6)$, and indeed of any tropical compactification of $Y(E_6)$. \item We expect similar results to hold for moduli of marked del Pezzo surfaces of degrees 1 and 2.
 (Note these are the only remaining interesting cases, since the moduli space of marked del Pezzo surfaces of degree 4 is isomorphic to $M_{0,5}$, and the moduli spaces of marked del Pezzo surfaces of degrees $> 4$ are trivial.)
-Indeed, note for instance that Hacking-Keel-Tevelev also show that the moduli space $Y(E_7)$ of marked del Pezzo surfaces of degree 2 is sch\"on and the log canonical compactification $\oY(E_7)$ is a tropical compactification \cite{hackingStablePairTropical2009}.
-The results of Sekiguchi \cite{sekiguchiCrossRatioVarieties2000} explicitly describing the strata of $\oY(E_7)$ imply that each open stratum is irreducible, rational, and Chow-free. \end{enumerate} A more detailed study of the geometry, in particular the intersection theory, of the moduli space of marked del Pezzo surfaces will appear in future work. \end{remark}
+Indeed, note for instance that Hacking, Keel, and Tevelev also show that the moduli space $Y(E_7)$ of marked del Pezzo surfaces of degree 2 is sch\"on and the log canonical compactification $\oY(E_7)$ is a tropical compactification \cite{hackingStablePairTropical2009}.
+The results of Sekiguchi \cite{sekiguchiCrossRatioVarieties2000} explicitly describing the strata of $\oY(E_7)$ imply that each open stratum is irreducible, rational, and Chow-free. \end{enumerate} \end{remark}